ruchith/strands-transcript-visualizer/REALTIME_MESSAGES.md

 1. Implements the `HookProvider` protocol
 2. Registers a callback for `MessageAddedEvent`
 3. Saves messages immediately when they're added to the conversation
-4. Supports both local filesystem and S3 storage (same as `CustomConversationManager`)
+4. Supports both local filesystem and S3 storage
+5. Saves each message to a separate file to avoid duplicates

 ## Usage